HENRY: Terrible Australian selections set the tone in India

 133 Have your say

-Australia's spinner Nathan Lyon.
+Australia's spinner Nathan Lyon will need some support against Pakistan.
 AP Photo/Andres Leighton

 Where to start with the dog’s breakfast of a performance that Australia dished up in India?